The Transition to Middle School: Tips for Parents

 Require an Assignment Notebook

 Many schools give students an assignment notebook or planner at the beginning of the school year.
-Parents can require their student to record all homework assignments in the planner and then check it.
+Parents can require their students to record all homework assignments in the planner and check them.
 If the school does not provide one, create your own.

 Read Course Syllabi

 Parents should read each course syllabus.
-This will provide you with information about classroom policies and expectations and will provide a timeline for major projects and assignments.
+This will provide information about classroom policies and expectations and a timeline for major projects and assignments.

 Check Homework

-Parents should check to see that homework assignments are being completed in a timely fashion.
-If students would spend a little time every day on each class, that will save a great deal of stress and time the night before an assignment is due.
+Parents should check to see that homework assignments are being completed promptly.
+If students spent a little time every day on each class, that would save a great deal of stress and time the night before an assignment is due.

 Designate a Study Time and Place

 Work with your student to pick a time and place where school work should be completed each day.
 If students do not have a homework assignment, they should read.
-Study areas should be as free from distractions as possible and should have available a study survival kit.
+Study areas should be as free from distractions as possible and have a study survival kit available.

 Create a Study Survival Kit

-This kit should contain pens, pencils, paper scissors, and any other supplies necessary for completing assignments.
+This kit should contain pens, pencils, scissors, and other supplies necessary for completing assignments.
 Having all of these materials in one place will keep students from wasting time looking for them.

 Communicate, Communicate, Communicate

 Communicate with your student’s teachers by phone or e-mail.
-Introduce yourself to them at back to school nights and PTA meetings.
-Let them know to contact you if ever they have a question or concern.
-Also communicate with your middle school student.
-Although they are growing up and peer relationships take a higher priority than family relationships, it is important the students know that you are available to talk to them and listen when they need it.
+Please introduce yourself to them during back-to-school nights and PTA meetings.
+Let them know to contact you if they have questions or concerns.
+Also, communicate with your middle school students.
+Although they are growing up and peer relationships take a higher priority than family relationships, the students must know that you are available to talk to them and listen when they need it.

 Helpful Resources: